newby-jay/BVchunker/README.md

 # Bio video data chunker
-Python Beam library for reading and splitting bio video data (currently just Nikon nd2 files) into chunks to be processed on individual VMs.
+Apache Beam library (in Python) for reading and splitting bio video data (currently just Nikon nd2 files) into chunks of specified size, containing specified overlap.
+Overlapping regions are useful when, for example, convolutional neural networks are used that require local image patches.
+Without overlap, artifacts would be introduced at the chunk boundaries.
 Beam transforms are included for reassembling (remapping and combining) unorganized position-times.